-To make a change to your coverage you may also wait until Annual Enrollment or until you experience one of the following Changes in Status.
+To make a change to your retiree medical plan option, you must wait until Annual Enrollment or until you experience one of the following Changes in Status.

 Changes in status